Souliotes: Toponyms

-Clashes with Ottoman officials
+Relations with Ottoman officials

 1685–1772

 The first historical account of anti-Ottoman activity in Souli dates from the Ottoman-Venetian War of 1684–89.
 In particular in 1685, the Souliotes together with the inhabitants of Himara revolted and overthrew the local Ottoman authorities.
 This uprising was short-lived due to the reaction of the local Ottoman beys, agas and pashas.

 Perraivos (1815) based on oral stories he collected proposed that the first attack against Souli by the Ottoman authorities occurred in 1721.
 Archival sources show that the campaign occurred more likely in 1731-33 and didn't have Souliotes as its specific target.
 In the early 18th century, the Muslim Cham beys of Margariti and the Souliotes promoted Venetian interests in certain areas of Epirus.
 In this context, an armatolos of Preveza known by the name Triboukis who supported French commercial interests was murdered.
 At the same time, the beys of Margariti launched a raid campaign as far as south as Acarnania.
 The Souliotes who also promoted Venetian goals, either jointly or independently of the Cham beys, launched their own pillaging raids.
 The local Ottoman authorities gathered 10,000 troops under Aslanzade Hadji Mehmet Pasha who attacked the Cham beys and the armatoloi who engaged in pillaging and destroyed Margariti.
 Souli itself wasn't attacked in this campaign.

 The second recorded attack against Souli in oral history occurred in 1754 by Mustafa Pasha of Yanina.
 This oral story is confirmed in archival sources and has been recorded in a text in the Church of St. Nicholas of Ioannina.

 During the transfer of some brigands from Margariti to Yanina the Souliotes attacked the guards and freed them.
 The text preserved in the Church of St. Nicholas notes that the person who had captured them was a Muslim from Margariti who was collaborating with them as he was the buyer of the stolen goods.
 This network of brigandage which the Muslim agas and beys of Margariti and the Souliotes had created in the region was the cause of the attack by Mustafa Pasha.

 Other attacks in the same era include that Dost Bey, commander of Delvinë (1759) and Mahmoud Aga, governor of Arta (1762).
 During 1721–1772 the Souliotes managed to repulse a total of six military expeditions.
 As a result, they expanded their territory at the expense of the various Ottoman lords.